-what is rhubarb?
+What is rhubarb?

 It looks like celery, but we’re supposed to use it in desserts? ~ what exactly is rhubarb, anyway?
 (If you didn’t grow up with it, rhubarb can be something of a mystery.)
 Rhubarb is technically a vegetable, but it’s used as a fruit for culinary purposes.
-It’s a perennial that is well known for being one of the earliest spring edibles available.
+And it’s one of the earliest spring veggies to come into season.
 On its own, it is very sour.
 But add some sugar or mix it with other sweet fruits like strawberries, and it’s heavenly!
 My rhubarb recipes showcase the famously delicious flavor of rhubarb from breakfast cake to cocktails, with everything in between.

-why is my rhubarb green?
+Why is my rhubarb green?

 Rhubarb stalks can range in color from pale green to pale pink to deep crimson.
 The flavor will be the same, though, so no worries.

-can I grow rhubarb?
+Can I grow rhubarb?

 Yes!
 If you live in a climate where the ground freezes in winter, chances are you can grow rhubarb.
 Generally rhubarb needs a cold winter where temperatures dip below freezing in order to grow, and is considered hardy in zones 3-8.
 It’s a perennial, meaning it’ll come back year after year, and is a very tough, hardy plant.